Skyfold/honors-main/README.md

 ### Local Tools

+Note: You need to have the same version of kubectl on both client and server or things don't work nicely.
+You can download the version I used [here](https://github.com/kubernetes/kubernetes/releases/download/v1.6.2/kubernetes.tar.gz) while the download page is [here](https://github.com/kubernetes/kubernetes/releases?after=v1.5.7).

+After you deploy you can run `kubectl version` to find out what version `kops` has deployed.
+Not sure how to ask `kops` before deployment.

 #### aws tool

 This install commands assume you have `brew` installed.
 If not go ahead and go to their website for install instructions.